We’ve really been around the block!

 By: Chris Haller

-A journey covering eight locations over 70 years
+A journey covering eight locations for more than 70 years

-Although our buildings and exact locations have changed over the years, Obata has been proud to call Saint Louis home for more than seven decades.
-Our company’s legacy includes some of the most historic buildings in the city.
+Although our office space and exact locations have changed over the years, Obata has been proud to call St. Louis home for more than seven decades.
+Our company’s creative legacy includes occupying office space at some of the most historic buildings in the city.
 In fact, in our company’s earliest days, we resided on a paddlewheel boat on the Mississippi River before the Arch was even built.

-We’ve come a long way over the years, yet our loyalty to Saint Louis has remained consistent.
-And for the last four decades we’ve been a part of the historic Soulard neighborhood just a few miles south of downtown.
+We’ve come a long way from those early years, yet our loyalty to St. Louis has remained consistent.
+And for the last four decades our office has been a part of the historic Soulard neighborhood just a few miles south of downtown.
+Read more about our long, proud creative history.

 In 1956, Obata relocated to the Delaney building at 315 N. Tenth Street, sharing space with the Charles F. Weleks & Co. dressmakers.
 The Delaney building was directly across the street from the Syndicate Trust building where Alice and Kimio got their start.
 The building had recently been remodeled by HOK for their new offices and brother Gyo convinced Kimio to follow them there.